duerrp/tip/README.rst

 tip
 ===

-Tip is a very simple terminal line note pad.
+Tip is a very simple terminal note pad.
 It can help you take and retrieve notes, e.g., about some common command line options for a particular tool - right from the terminal.
-Compared to other similar tools, tip has two main
+Compared to other similar tools, tip has two main advantages: 1.
-advantages: 1.
 It uses gpg to encrypt your notes (which means you can put them in a version control system without being worried about the contents of your notes) and 2. it uses pygments to syntax highlight your notes.

 If you find any problem, feel free to start a discussion on the `issues
 <https://github.com/duerrp/tip/issues>`__ page.